nickymarino/nickymarino.github.io/_drafts/hover-github-pages.md

 ## A Records on Hover

-Find [GitHub's current list of IP addresses](Then, go to your [Hover](https://www.hover.com/) account, select your domain, and go to the DNS tab) to add to the DNS tab on Hover.
+The next step is to configure Hover.
+Find [GitHub's current list of IP addresses](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider) to create records with.
+Then, go to your [Hover](https://www.hover.com/) account, select your domain, and go to the DNS tab) to add to the DNS tab on Hover.
 At the time of writing, these are:

 ```
 185.199.108.153